lybekk/offPIM/README.md

 * Any HTTP Server

 Synchronization
-* Database supporting the CouchDB replication protocol
+* A Database supporting the CouchDB replication protocol like:
     * CouchDB
     * PouchDB Server
     * Cloudant